A collection of common data from disparate sources that is compiled and presented in summary form.

 SIAM is a set of practices and an accompanying model and approach that adapt and augment ITIL for managing, governing, and co-ordinating the delivery of services provided by multiple suppliers internal and external to the business organisation.

 SOA is an application architecture composed of discrete software modules that have simple, well defined interfaces that can be orchestrated through a loose coupling to perform a required function in a larger solution platform.

-Software that everything-as-a-service cloud computing, including platform-as-a-service (PaaS) enterprise service management software for human resources, law, facilities management, finance, marketing, and field operations.
+ServiceNow provides software for everything-as-a-service cloud computing, including platform-as-a-service (PaaS) enterprise service management software for human resources, law, facilities management, finance, marketing, and field operations.
 Buttonwood Cloud Broker has a ServiceNow plugin.

-An operational control that sets the scale of a cloud deployment by the compute resources or number of virtual instances consumed.
+A Sizing Policy is an operational control that sets the scale of a cloud deployment by the compute resources or number of virtual instances consumed.
 Eg. A full scale deployment is a 100% sizing policy, while a 50% sizing policy halves the size of resources or instances respectively.
 A sizing policy option exists in the Buttonwood Cloud Broker.

 A subscription–based model is a pricing structure that allows users to purchase or subscribe to a vendor’s IT services for a specific period of time for a set price.
 Subscribers typically commit to the services on a monthly or annual basis.

 User account provisioning is creating, managing and deactivation of an end user’s objects and attributes in relation to accessing resources available in one or more systems.
 Buttonwood makes user provisioning simple with SCIM.

 Vendor Lock-In describes an inherent dependency created on a single supplier through subscribing to their proprietary services and products.
 The Buttonwood Cloud Exchange platform aims to remove this dependency by ensuring that organisations are free to choose a cloud vendor based on their needs, not their contracts.